 Law Book Review

-The writer is Lecturer, Department of Law, Dhaka International University (DIU).
+The reviewer is Lecturer, Department of Law, University of Chittagong.